DeltaVCode/cr-201d4/class-03/README.md

 - Demonstrate understanding of and explain what HTML element attributes are and how to use them, as measured by successful completion of the daily code assignment and a quiz administered in Canvas
 - Demonstrate understanding of and illustrate the CSS box model, as measured by successful completion of the daily code assignment and a quiz administered in Canvas

+<a id="codereview"></a>

+## Code Review

+Let's take about 30 minutes to do our code review session.
+We're going to look at someone's code, have students read through it and explain it, take questions, and so on.
+Code review is an important part of professional development processes and also a key part of our learning environment in this course.
 ## Readings

 - HTML Chapter 3: "Lists"